 There are two fundamental types of zoning districts in unincorporated Marin: conventional and planned.
 Conventional zoning districts have specific numerical subdivision and development standards, including minimum lot area, minimum setbacks, height limits, and floor area ratio limits.
 Provided a development project conforms to those standards, no discretionary development applications are required.
 Contrary to the land use control approach used in conventional zoning districts, planned districts have few specific numerical standards.
 Instead, they encourage development to be clustered in the areas most suitable for development on a given site to conserve a larger portion of that site in its natural state.
 No minimum lot areas are established for subdivisions in planned districts, but the number of lots allowed on a property is governed by a density standard specific to that district.
-As a result, subdivision applications in planned districts are likely to have smaller lot sizes with a larger percentage of the original lot left as open space in comparison to subdivisions in conventional districts where lot sizes are governed by the minimum lot areas applicable to that particular district.
+As a result, subdivision applications in planned districts are likely to have smaller lot sizes with a larger percentage of the original lot left as open space in comparison to subdivisions in conventional district.
 The distinction between conventional and planned zoning districts is most important in governing the subdivision and development of properties.